Online Payment Options

 There are two ways you can integrate Square into your website for processing payments:

-Use Square payments in your own website.
-This is the recommended solution.
-When integrating payments into your own website, this option offers flexibility in designing a payment UI, processing orders, and completing payments.
-This option provides a secure, PCI-compliant, customizable payment experience for accepting debit, credit, Square gift cards, or digital wallet payment cards, bank transfers, and other Square payment services.
+Integrate Square payments on your own website.
+When integrating payments into your own website, the Web Payments SDK offers flexibility in designing a payment UI, processing orders, and completing payments.
+The SDK provides a secure, PCI-compliant, customizable payment experience for accepting debit cards, credit cards, Square gift cards, digital wallet payment cards, bank transfers, and other Square payment services.

 Using the Square Web Payments SDK and the server-side Payments API, you can take payments with Square on your website.
-This is a 2-step process:
+This is a two-step process:

-After your buyer provides payment information, the library generates a secure, single-use token called a "nonce".
+After a buyer provides payment information, the SDK generates a secure single-use payment token.

-Ability to customize payment form UI.
-The library allows you to control the look and feel of the payment form.
-For example, you can customize fonts, colors, add custom branding to the payment fields, integrating it cleanly into the rest of your checkout page.
+The ability to customize the payment method UI.
+The SDK allows you to control the look and feel of the payment method.
+For example, you can customize fonts and colors, add custom branding to the card fields, and integrate the payment method cleanly into your payment page.

-Flexibility in processing orders and payments.
-After taking payment information, you use the Payments API to charge a payment source (credit card, gift card, and digital wallets).
+The flexibility in processing orders and payments.
+After taking payment information, use the Payments API to charge a payment source.
 The Payments API offer additional flexibility, such as:

-Use delayed payment option, also known as "delayed capture".
+Using the delayed payment option, also known as delayed capture.
 Using the Payments API, you have the option to only obtain payment authorization and complete the payment later.
-Also referred to as "delayed capture".

-Take partial payments with gift cards.
-If buyer provides a gift card as payment source and the gift card does not have sufficient funds, you have an option to take partial amount and ask buyer for more payment options.
+Taking partial payments with gift cards.
+If a buyer provides a gift card as a payment source and the gift card does not have sufficient funds, you have the option to take a partial amount and ask the buyer for more payment options.

-The Square Checkout API provides a pre-built UI solution for verifying purchase details and taking payments.
-When you build a solution using the Checkout API, a buyer places an order in your website.
-When the buyer is ready to checkout, you send a checkout request to Square from your server when a customer is ready to pay – whether via email, SMS, your website, or your ERP system.
-In the request, you include order information and other optional data that you might choose to prepopulate on the checkout page.
+The Square Checkout API provides a prebuilt UI solution for verifying purchase details and taking payments.
+When you integrate Checkout API into your payments workflow, you send a checkout request to Square from your server when a customer is ready to pay – whether via email, SMS, your website, or your ERP system.
+In the request, include the order information and other details to configure the checkout page to your payments workflow.

-Upon receiving the request, Square prebuilds the checkout page, and returns to your server a link to that page.
-This pre-built checkout page is hosted on Square servers.
+After receiving the request, Square prebuilds the checkout page and returns a link to that page to your server.
+This prebuilt checkout page is hosted on Square servers.
 After the buyer provides valid payment information on the checkout page, Square processes the payment.
 The customer then gets sent a Square receipt.